- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

 However, for the most part, it will generally look something like this:

-A borrower would be wise to do their research and reach out to independent professionals if they’re unsure of the commercial loan product that would best suit them, or how such a product would work.
-Hopefully, the above information comes in handy when executing this step.
+Determine the type of finance product required: A borrower would be wise to do their research and reach out to independent advisors if they’re unsure of the commercial loan product that would best suit them, their business set-up, or how such a product would work.

+Consider eligibility: There’s probably not much point applying for a commercial car loan your business isn’t eligible for.
 A vehicle purchased with a commercial car loan will probably need to be used, for the most part, for business purposes.
 A borrower might also need to prove they have an ABN, a good credit rating, a certain trading history, and a sound financial position.

-The lender will likely also want to check the credit history of the borrower, so be ready to answer questions if yours or your business’ is a little out of shape.
+The above is not an inclusive list – be sure to check with your preferred lender exactly what information you’ll need to provide.
+The lender will likely also want to check the credit history of the borrower, so be ready to answer questions if yours or your business’s is not blemish-free.

 Step 5.
 Tax implications of commercial car loans

-“You can claim depreciation on the asset [and] all interest payments – but not the repayments of capital – are tax deductible.”
+"Your business can claim the GST on the initial purchase price of the asset.
+"You can claim depreciation on the asset and all interest payments are tax deductible, but not the repayment of capital."What the tax expert says

 Step 6.
 Commercial car loan coming to an end